-Because the District began the year with most students learning online, the transition to supporting students online relied on the same strong curricular foundation and a comprehensive District-wide technology strategy.
-Despite the suspension of face-to-face learning, DPSCD students will continue to engage in rigorous content during the 2020-2021 school year.
+Any transitions between online and face-to-face learning are seamless due to both online and face-to-face classes relying on the same strong curricular foundation and a comprehensive District-wide technology strategy.
+Whether learning online or face-to-face, DPSCD students continue to engage in rigorous content during the 2020-2021 school year.